"Question everything. Learn something. Answer nothing."

 He stopped questioning because his questions once led him astray.
 He followed his own flame and it burned him.
 He trusted his own knowing and it failed.
 He handed his power to others and called it faith.

-When the Blind Follower's energy gets redirected, it turns into the kind of respect and humility that make honest seeking possible.
-His willingness to listen becomes the ground he learns from.
+When this energy gets redirected, it turns into the kind of respect and humility that make honest seeking possible.
+His willingness to obey, to try what is recommended, becomes the ground he learns from.
 His respect for teachers becomes the openness that lets real wisdom get through.
 His humility becomes soil where his own fire can take root.
+The Blind Follower heals by learning to question without rejecting.
+He must see how his obedience has been protection from his own fire.
+When he embraces his inner Extremist, he finds humility that keeps seeking.

 Living with the Blind Follower Shadow

-The Blind Follower shadow emerges when uncertainty feels threatening, when belonging feels needed, when thinking for oneself feels dangerous.
+The Blind Follower shadow emerges when uncertainty feels threatening, when belonging feels needed, when thinking for oneself feels scary.
 The Mature Seeker asks: "What is my own experience telling me?
 How can I honor this teaching while testing it?"

 He can be respectful without being servile.
 Humble without being passive.
 Following without being blind.